leovsch/Magic-Mirror/README.md

 - Greeting that dissapears after 10 seconds.
 - Google calendar

-The webpage is an angular web app using angular version 1.5.8.
+The webpage is an VUE web app using VUE2.

 Expanded with motion sensor wicth detects when someone is in front of the mirror.
 - When motion is detected pi turns screen on.